REG 05.25.04 – Faculty Grievance and Non-Reappointment Review

 3. DISCRIMINATION, HARASSMENT OR RETALIATION PROVISIONS

-If a Non-Reappointment Review Petition or a Grievance includes allegations of discrimination, harassment or retaliation in violation of NCSU POL04.25.05 – Equal Opportunity and Non-Discrimination Policy as a basis for the Non-Reappointment Review or Grievance, the Faculty Grievance/Review Committee Chair shall refer the matter to NC State’s Office for Institutional Equity and Diversity (OIED) for review.
-The OIED shall follow the process set forth in NCSU REG04.25.02 – Discrimination, Harassment and Retaliation Complaint Procedure regarding the referral of employee complaints to the OIED through a University Grievance Procedure.
-The OIED shall notify the Faculty Grievance/Review Committee Chair when the formal process has concluded.
+If a Non-Reappointment Review Petition or a Grievance includes allegations of discrimination, harassment or retaliation in violation of NCSU POL04.25.05 – Equal Opportunity and Non-Discrimination Policy as a basis for the Non-Reappointment Review or Grievance, the Faculty Grievance/Review Committee Chair shall refer the matter to NC State’s Office of Equal Opportunity (OEO) for review.
+The OEO shall follow the process set forth in NCSU REG04.25.02 – Discrimination, Harassment and Retaliation Complaint Procedure regarding the referral of employee complaints to the OEO through a University Grievance Procedure.
+The OEO shall notify the Faculty Grievance/Review Committee Chair when the formal process has concluded.
 The Faculty Grievance/Review Committee Chair shall then ask the petitioner or grievant if he/she wishes to continue with the Non-Reappointment Review or Grievance process.

 4. STEP 1 – MEDIATION